Kestech87/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Step 1 - Resources in Azure
+- Step 1 - Create resources in Azure
 - Step 2 - Ensure Connectivity between the Client and Domain Controller
 - Step 3 - Install Active Directory
 - Step 4 - Create an Admin and Normal User Account in AD